Marratxí

-Marratxí (/ca/) is a municipality in the Raiguer region of Majorca, one of the Balearic Islands of Spain.
-As of 2005, it has a population of 28,237 and an area of 54 km^{2}.
-It is also a station on the Majorca rail network.
+Marratxí (/ca-ES-IB/) is a municipality in the Raiguer region of Mallorca, one of the Balearic Islands of Spain.
+It has about 40,000 inhabitants and an area of 54 km^{2}.
+It is also a station on the Mallorca rail network.
 It became a municipality on 9 November 1932.

 There is no central town in the municipality; instead, it is an agglomeration of the villages of Pont d'Inca (16,518), Pla de na Tesa (3,304), Pòrtol (2,640) and Sa Cabaneta (5,748) - where the district council buildings are located.

 Economy

 The local economy is dominated by agriculture; however, significant employment is provided by traditional pottery manufacture and the large shopping complex at Pont d’Inca.

 Marratxí's population has increased rapidly since the mid-1990s due to the proliferation of new developments around the historical villages, since the municipality has good road—and to a lesser extent rail—links to nearby Palma.